Newgate Prison: Prison life

 All manner of criminals stayed at Newgate.
 Some committed acts of petty crime and theft, breaking and entering homes or committing highway robberies, while others performed serious crimes such as rapes and murders.
 The number of prisoners in Newgate for specific types of crime often grew and fell, reflecting public anxieties of the time.
 For example, towards the tail end of Edward I's reign, there was a rise in street robberies.
 As such, the punishment for drawing out a dagger was 15 days in Newgate; injuring someone meant 40 days in the prison.

 Upon their arrival in Newgate, prisoners were chained and led to the appropriate dungeon for their crime.
 Those who had been sentenced to death stayed in a cellar beneath the keeper's house, essentially an open sewer lined with chains and shackles to encourage submission.
 Otherwise, common debtors were sent to the "stone hall" whereas common felons were taken to the "stone hold".
 The dungeons were dirty and unlit, so depraved that physicians would not enter.

 The conditions did not improve with time.
 Prisoners who could afford to purchase alcohol from the prisoner-run drinking cellar by the main entrance to Newgate remained perpetually drunk.
 There were lice everywhere, and jailers left the prisoners chained to the wall to languish and starve.
-The legend of the "Black Dog", an emaciated spirit thought to represent the brutal treatment of prisoners, only served to emphasize the harsh conditions.
 From 1315 to 1316, 62 deaths in Newgate were under investigation by the coroner, and prisoners were always desperate to leave the prison.

 The cruel treatment from guards did nothing to help the unfortunate prisoners.
 According to medieval statute, the prison was to be managed by two annually elected sheriffs, who in turn would sublet the administration of the prison to private "gaolers", or "keepers", for a price.
 These keepers in turn were permitted to exact payment directly from the inmates, making the position one of the most profitable in London.
 Inevitably, often the system offered incentives for the keepers to exhibit cruelty to the prisoners, charging them for everything from entering the gaol to having their chains both put on and taken off.
 They often began inflicting punishment on prisoners before their sentences even began.
 Guards, whose incomes partially depended on extorting their wards, charged the prisoners for food, bedding, and to be released from their shackles.
 To earn additional money, guards blackmailed and tortured prisoners.
 Among the most notorious Keepers in the Middle Ages were the 14th-century gaolers Edmund Lorimer, who was infamous for charging inmates four times the legal limit for the removal of irons, and Hugh De Croydon, who was eventually convicted of blackmailing prisoners in his care.